-3 tips to stay on top of your business
+3 tips to stay on top of your small business

-According to a study by insurance provider, Simply Business, 750,000 small business owners are missing out on summer holidays with their children and almost half of the 2,000 individuals surveyed cancel social plans at least once a week.
-Further to this, a quarter take less than 10 days’ annual leave and 25% have fallen ill due to stress and overwork.
+According to a study by insurance provider Simply Business, 750,000 small business owners are missing out on summer holidays with their children.
+Almost half of the 2,000 individuals surveyed cancel social plans at least once a week.
+A quarter take less than 10 days’ annual leave and 25% have fallen ill due to stress and overwork.

-Clearly anything that can be done to restore the work life balance would be very welcome and, with that in mind, we have pulled together the following 3 tips to hopefully help you stay on top.
+Clearly anything that can be done to restore work life balance would be very welcome.
+With that in mind, we have pulled together the following three tips to hopefully help you stay on top of your small business.

 In a 2016 survey by AIA, unsurprisingly 35% of respondents stated that maintaining cash flow was the biggest challenge they faced as an SME.
 With as many as 90% of business failures attributed to poor cash flow it clearly pays dividends to monitor your cash every day.